Features That Attract People The Most

 Openness to experience and curiosity

 Openness to experience is another hallmark of attraction.
 Marked by creativity, intellect, imagination, and curiosity, open individuals enjoy learning new things, are inquisitive about the world around them, and are interested in new experiences.
-Now, this doesn't mean you have to take up skydiving or go out and party every weekend (I, for one, am terrified of skydiving and would much rather spend the evening at home with a book).
+Now, this doesn't mean you have to take up skydiving or go out and party every weekend.
 The question is more about how curious you are about the world around you — for example, different cultures, new places, new activities, or different restaurants — and your willingness to try them.

 Empathy

-One big benefit of openness to experience, as well as curiosity, is that they make us more empathetic and help us to form bonds with others, since making an effort to understand the lives of people who are different helps us to expand our worldview and become more accepting of those differences.
-When we create deeper connections with the people we meet, our interest in their lives of others will likely lead to reciprocated interest — they'll want to know more about you, and the connection grows from there.
+Another big benefit of openness to experience is that it makes us more empathetic and helps us to form bonds with others.
+Making an effort to understand the lives of people who are different helps us expand our worldview and become more accepting of those differences.
+When we create deeper connections with the people we meet, our interest in the lives of others will likely lead to reciprocated interest — they'll want to know more about you, and the connection can grow from there.

 The whole point of attracting someone is that you want to share your experiences with them.
-It's no surprise, therefore, that being selfish is definitely not a turn on.
+It's no surprise, therefore, that selfishness is definitely not a turn-on.
 In fact, the exact opposite is true.
 Studies have shown that people are more attracted to those with a generous spirit.

-Life can be so serious and stressful sometimes, which makes it even more important to shake off the negativity and have a good time.
+Life can be so serious and stressful sometimes, which makes shaking off the negativity and having a good time even more important.
 So, the next time you're feeling silly, just go with it.
-Get down in the dirt, dance in the rain, and throw your head back and laugh from your core.
-You'll feel amazing and people will be drawn to you.
+Get down in the dirt and dance in the rain.
+Throw your head back and laugh from your core.
+You'll feel amazing, and people will be drawn to you.

 That's right, folks.
 Being smart is a highly desirable quality, so stop dumbing yourself down!
 Dust off your library cards, take your board games and microscopes out from under your bed, and embrace your big, beautiful brain openly and with pride.

-Ok, so: I know this piece focuses on attraction, both physical and emotional, in the context of romantic relationships, but we can probably all agree that 1) that different traits are attractive to different people and 2) that romance isn't the be-all and end-all of adult life.
+This piece focuses on attraction, both physical and emotional, in the context of romantic relationships, but we can probably all agree that a) different traits are attractive to different people and b) that romance isn't the be-all and end-all of adult life.